 This valuable offering will be an educational experience designed to help families of campers update themselves with the latest information in diabetes care.
 A short Q&A will also be apart of the program.

-TLC is proud to host a number of partner camps who operate high-quality programs at TLC.
-Applications to these programs are seperate from TLC's programs and must be made directly, through the respective organization.
+TLC is proud to have been host to a number of partner camps who operated high-quality programs at TLC in the recent past.
+Applications to these programs are seperate from TLC's programs and must be made directly, through the respective organization when applicable.
 Please see their websites for more information.

 Camp Neuron offers a safe and fun residential camping experience for children and teens living with epilepsy.
 The Epilepsy Foundation Texas provides this unique opportunity at no cost to families of children with epilepsy.
 At Camp Neuron campers build self-esteem, create life-long friendships, participate in team building, and learn more about living with epilepsy.